didikmulyadi/didikmulyadi/README.md

-I'm a software engineer with experience <b>over 5 years</b> in various industries.
-My role is flexible, I work as a full stack developer, so I have experience on many sides, including a frontend with <b>React/Next</b>, the Backend with <b>Node/Go</b>, and the cloud with <b>Google Cloud</b>.
+I'm a professional software engineer with experience <b>more than 5 years</b>.
+Already have a contribution to <b>America's and Australia's companies</b> in several industries with <b>huge satisfaction</b> from the clients and colleagues.

+My domain responsibility around frontend with <b>React.js/Next.js</b>, backend with <b>Node.js/Golang</b>, and the cloud with <b>Google Cloud Platform</b>.

+I come with a significant impact on the team, helping the team to achieve its goals through my natural problem-solving ability.

 ### Boilerplate 🚀
 I created some boilerplates to develop an application: <br />